wheetcracker/Loading-Cum-BiS/readme.md

-# Donkey Brains Loot Priority
+# <Loading> BiS lists for Team Cum

-Adds loot priorities to in-game item tooltips.
+Adds the names of people who have an item on their BiS list to the tooltips of items.

-Addon for the guild \<Donkey Brains\> on the Mankrik server.
+Addon for the guild \<Loading\> on the Mankrik server.